Hamamatsu Unagi Diary

 Shizuoka Prefecture’s Fisheries and Marine Technology Research Institute, Lake Hamana Branch, on the shore of Lake Hamana.

-Currently located near JR Bentenjima Station, Shizuoka Prefecture’s Fisheries and Marine Technology Research Institute, Lake Hamana Branch, was originally established in 1934 with eel research as its main theme, and began research into artificial eel hatching in 1962.
-In 1974, it became the second facility in the world―following Hokkaido University’s research team in 1973―to achieve artificial eel hatching, and even today it is one of the top research facilities in Japan when it comes to eels.
+Currently located near JR Bentenjima Station, Shizuoka Prefecture’s Fisheries and Marine Technology Research Institute, Lake Hamana Branch, was originally established in 1904 with the aim of promoting the development of the prefecture’s fisheries.
+Since then, it has mainly carried out tests and research on aquaculture.
+It began research into artificial eel hatching in 1962.
+In 1974, it became the second facility in the world―following Hokkaido University’s research team in 1973―to achieve artificial eel hatching.
+And in 1996, the institute successfully hatched 24,000 eels (although all of them died eight days after hatching).
+As far as records show, the current Emperor of Japan visited the institute twice when he was a child (in 1968 and 1970).

 Adjacent to the Technology Research Institute is Ulotto, a small aquarium that opened in 2000.
 It is said that Lake Hamana is home to more than 400 species of fish and more than 59 species of crustaceans, some of which can be seen alive in Ulotto.
 In addition, you can learn about the various fishing and aquaculture activities that take place in Lake Hamana, and there is also a wealth of information about eels and eel farming.